paviabera/MonteCarlo/README.md

 ## License
 This project is licensed under the MIT License, allowing you to use, modify, and distribute the code as you see fit.

 Ready to explore the intricate world of photon-tissue interactions?
-Feel free to reach out if you have questions, or suggestions, or if you'd like to collaborate on enhancing this simulation further!
+Feel free to reach out if you have questions or suggestions, or if you'd like to collaborate on enhancing this simulation further!

 Author: Pavia Bera

 Contact: paviabera@usf.edu

 LinkedIn: linkedin.com/in/paviabera/